MRGhidini/Psvimgtools-Easy-FrontEnd/README.md

 Clicking on the magnifying glass, the program automatically searches for the last key used by QCMA!
 Or you can inform it manually!

+# Auto H-encore

+FrontEnd for h-encore automating all steps with just one click All steps of TheFlow's work have been automated in this frontend, the steps can be found here: [*TheFlow h-encore steps*](https://github.com/TheOfficialFloW/h-encore#installation)
+To use the automatic mode below:
+* 1 - Download the vulnerable DRM-free demo of [**Bitter Smile**](http://ares.dl.playstation.net/cdn/JP0741/PCSG90096_00/xGMrXOkORxWRyqzLMihZPqsXAbAXLzvAdJFqtPJLAZTgOcqJobxQAhLNbgiFydVlcmVOrpZKklOYxizQCRpiLfjeROuWivGXfwgkq.pkg)
+* 2 - After downloading, place the pkg in the path below inside the program (C:\Program Files (x86)\PsvimgToolsEasy\Psvimgtools Easy FrontEnd\PKG-h-encore)
+* 3 - select the account IDQCMA and click on the option "Extraction of pkg to h-encore" All the work was done automatically and now it's just connect the psvita with QCMA and pass the app to vita.

 # Extracting of pkg to NoNpDrm

 Just download pkg, if you want suggestions there is a list in the file Download.txt, after download put your file.pkg in the PKG folder, if there is a zRIF add to the file ListKey.txt: ex: Title_ID;zRIF